hrbolek/_uois/README.md

     - inner connection of containers

 - Postgres
-    - and its compatible replacements
+    - and its compatible replacements (Yugabyte, Cockroach)

 ## Base concept